 What Trudeau has said

-Prime Minister Justin Trudeau said Thursday that he was pleased to see tensions had eased between police and First Nations eased slightly following the arrests.
+Prime Minister Justin Trudeau said Thursday that he was pleased to see tensions between police and First Nations eased slightly following the arrests.

 Trudeau, speaking at Thompson Rivers University, said the tensions prove the government needs to properly engage with Indigenous peoples and build a different relationship than it has in the past.